Colsai/scott_data606/Project_Proposal.md

 ![image info](https://github.com/Colsai/scott_data606/blob/main/hhsoig-banner-logo.png)
-# DATA606: A Story of Modern Healthcare
+# DATA606: Protecting Modern US Healthcare
-### Analyzing Common Problem Areas through DHHS OIG Data
+### Analysis and Modeling of Common Problem Areas through DHHS OIG Data

 **1. What is your issue of interest (provide sufficient background information)?**
 I'm interested in understanding more about the Department of Health and Human Services- Office of Inspector General's historical work and work patterns, by utilizing text analytics on work plan items.
 These work plan items and reports are all public data.